Time-adaptive Lagrangian Variational Integrators for Accelerated Optimization on Manifolds: Accelerated Optimization on More General Spaces

 This adaptive framework was exploited using discrete variational integrators incorporating holonomic constraints~\cite{Duruisseaux2022Constrained} and projection-based variational integrators~\cite{Duruisseaux2022Projection}.
 Both these strategies relied on embedding the Riemannian manifolds into an ambient Euclidean space.
 Although the Whitney and Nash Embedding Theorems~\cite{Whitney1944_2,Whitney1944_1,Nash1956} imply that there is no loss of generality when studying Riemannian manifolds only as submanifolds of Euclidean spaces, designing intrinsic methods that would exploit and preserve the symmetries and geometric properties of the Riemannian manifold and of the problem at hand could have advantages, both in terms of computation and in terms of improving our understanding of the acceleration phenomenon on Riemannian manifolds.

 Developing an intrinsic extension of Hamiltonian variational integrators to manifolds would require some additional work, since the current approach involves Type~II/III generating functions $H_d^+(q_k, p_{k+1})$, $H_d^-(p_k, q_{k+1})$, which depend on the position at one boundary point, and on the momentum at the other boundary point.
-However, this does not make intrinsic sense on a manifold, since one needs the base point in order to specify the corresponding cotangent space, and one should ideally consider a Hamiltonian variational integrator construction based on discrete Dirac mechanics~\cite{LeOh2008,YoMa2006a,YoMa2006b}.
+However, this does not make intrinsic sense on a manifold, since one needs the base point in order to specify the corresponding cotangent space, and one should ideally consider a Hamiltonian variational integrator construction based on the discrete generalized energy in the context of discrete Dirac mechanics~\cite{LeOh2008,YoMa2006a,YoMa2006b}.

 On the other hand, Lagrangian variational integrators involve a Type~I generating function $L_d(q_k, q_{k+1})$ which only depends on the position at the boundary points and is therefore well-defined on manifolds, and many Lagrangian variational integrators have been derived on Riemannian manifolds, especially in the Lie group~\cite{LeLeMc2007a,LeLeMc2007b, BRMa2009,HaLe2012,Nordkvist2010,Le2004,Hussein2006,LeLeMc2005,LeeThesis} and homogeneous space~\cite{LeLeMc2009b} settings.
-The time-adaptive framework developed in this paper makes it now possible to design time-adaptive Lagrangian integrators for accelerated optimization on these more general spaces, where it is more natural and easier to work on the Lagrangian side than on the Hamiltonian side. \\
+The time-adaptive framework developed in this paper now makes it possible to design time-adaptive Lagrangian integrators for accelerated optimization on these more general spaces, where it is more natural and easier to work on the Lagrangian side than on the Hamiltonian side. \\